zzsun777/cpp_multithreaded_order_matching_engine/README.md

 For general information about the trading systems and the order types , please see : http://www.investopedia.com/university/intro-to-order-types/

-**FIX protocol :** FIX ( Financial information exchange ) protocol is a session based TCP protocol that carries security transcation data.
+**FIX ( Financial information exchange ) protocol :** It is a session based TCP protocol that carries financial security transcation data.

-For more information , please see https://en.wikipedia.org/wiki/Financial_Information_eXchange For the time being, this projectis using opensource QuickFix engine and FIX specification 4.2.
+For more information , please see https://en.wikipedia.org/wiki/Financial_Information_eXchange .

+For the time being, this projectis using opensource QuickFix engine and FIX specification 4.2.

 **How multithreading is implemented for order matching:** The engine mainly consists of 2 parts : a FIX server/engine and the order matching layer.